The Link between Genealogy and Antique Bottles

 The field of antique glass bottles is an often-overlooked potential source of interest to genealogy buffs.
 Information from old bottles may be useful when combined with data that can be gleaned from period city and business directories, newspaper and magazine ads, government census data and other contemporary sources.

 The interested collector may search for any glass containers that bear his or her own family name, regardless of whether there is or was any relationship to the owner or proprietor of the business that issued or used the bottles with that embossing.
-These can form an interesting collection in and of themselves, and spur more involved study on the history of the companies and people that were behind the bottles.
+These can form an interesting collection in and of themselves, and spur more involved study about the history of the companies and the people involved with them, and of the bottles produced for those business ventures.

 A tremendous variety of surnames have been embossed on glass bottles, extending back for a period of 200 years or more.
 Tens of thousands, even a hundred thousand or more individually distinct surnames probably exist as an integral part of the embossed (raised) markings on bottles made just in the United States alone.
 Counting bottles manufactured the world over, the number of surnames in existence would be much, much higher.

-The possibilities are virtually unlimited for finding glass containers with rare, uncommon, obscure, or unusual surnames.
+The possibilities are virtually unlimited for finding glass containers marked with rare, uncommon, obscure, or unusual surnames.

 ADVERTISEMENT